-Over 70 miles of trails and fire lanes traverse the park, providing opportunities for hiking, trail running, off-road cycling, wildlife watching, and other nature-based activities.
+Over 70 miles of natural surface trails, fire lanes, and access roads traverse the park, providing opportunities for hiking, trail running, off-road cycling, wildlife watching, and other nature-based activities.

-Approximately 28 miles of Forest Park's trails, service roads and fire lanes are currently open to offroad cycling, see Figure 13.
-However, these trails, road and fire lanes have limitations and do not always follow current best practices off-road cycling and resource management.
+Less than 0.5 miles of Forest Park's natural surface trails, as well as 28.5 miles of service roads and fire lanes are currently open to off-road cycling, see Figure 14.
+However, these park's access roads and fire lanes offer a limited experience and do not follow current best practices in off-road cycling and resource management.
 For instance:

-Nearly all off-road cycling 'trails' are wide trails, fire lanes or service roads.
+- Nearly all off-road cycling 'trails' are actually fire lanes or service roads.
 People can currently ride a bicycle on gravel access roads (like Leif Erikson Drive) and on some wide trails within Forest Park.
 This was intended in the 1995 Forest Park Natural Resource Management Plan, which limited off-road cycling to trails over 8 feet wide.
 However, people who enjoy riding bicycles on dirt trails are generally looking for narrower trails, which provide a more engaging riding experience.
-In addition, wide trails may have greater environmental impacts and can increase cyclist speeds, posing potential safety hazards.

-- Many of the trails and fire lanes open to cycling are fallline trails, meaning they run directly down a hill rather than contouring across it.
+In addition, wide trails may have greater environmental impacts and can increase cyclist speeds, posing potential safety hazards. - Many of the trails and fire lanes open to cycling are fall-line trails, meaning they run directly down a hill rather than contouring across it.
 Fall-line trails do not meet current best practices and frequently have erosion problems, resulting in environmental damage and an unenjoyable experience for people using the trail.
 Their poor design also makes them more challenging to ride safely. - People riding off-road are generally looking for rides of 30 minutes to 2 hours in length, or about 3 to 15 miles.
-Other than on Leif Erikson, opportunities to ride longer distances in the park are limited, as many of the cycling trails do not connect to each other.
+Other than on Leif Erikson, opportunities to ride longer distances in the park are limited, as many of the routes sanctioned for off-road cycling are less than 1.5 miles in length and do not connect to each other.